WeaselRn/PyTorch-powered-predictive-system-for-flood-mitigation/README.md

 # RainNET
-A predictive systems that uses data like rainfall, river levels, and drainage capacity to forecast potential urban flooding and recommend proactive measures to minimize impact on communities.
+A predictive systems that uses data like rainfall, river levels, and deviation percentage to forecast potential urban flooding and recommend proactive measures to minimize impact on communities.